Allen Pepperbox Identification

 THE EARLY SHIELDED RING-TRIGGER DRAGOON

-Note the sight notches on the barrel of the ring-trigger specimen—a rare, non-factory modification added at a later date.
+Note the sight notches on the barrel of this particular ring-trigger specimen—a rare, non-factory modification added at a later date.

 THE IMPROVED SHIELDLESS DRAGOON